mMcguire9778/mMcguire9778/README.md

  *

 # Professional summary
- summary
  I am in honors classes at my highschool and also particpate in NHS.
 I have been in a couple leadership positions such as soccer team captain and led projects.
 I am great at comprhending information in fields such as Math and Science.
 I am also very fit and stay in shape.
- # Technology stack
+ # 🛠 Technology stack
 I am able to block code and I can do a litttle bit of Java script.
-The only code I am capable of reading is blok code.
+The only code I am capable of reading is block code.

 	<p align='center'>
 	   <a href="https://github-readme-stats.vercel.app/api?username=yourusername&show_icons=true&count_private=true">